silverstripe/silverstripe-framework/docs/en/05_Contributing/07_Code_of_conduct.md

  * Call others on their behaviour within the community and remind them of this code where necessary.
  * Refer to [these helpful guides on conflict resolution](http://www.crnhq.org/pages.php?pID=10) to aid you.

 ## A living document
  * This is a living document, as core committers we don't have all the answers and we attempt to make the community an innovative and valuable space for everyone that wishes to participate.

- * If you would like to improve the wording, add additional items or simply fix typos each contribution to the code of conduct will be considered on it's merit and if agreed unanimously by the core committers it will be included in future revisions of the SilverStripe code of conduct.
+ * If you would like to improve the wording, add additional items, or simply fix typos, each contribution to the code of conduct will be considered on it's merit and agreed upon unanimously by the core committers.
+Any changes will be included in future revisions of the SilverStripe code of conduct.

 ## Core committers house rules
 Core committers are also bound by their [own set of house rules](core_committers#house_rules_for_the_core_committer_team).